Some of our services have changed. Please see our services page for more details

 These pages give more information on the specific condition.
 They should be read in conjunction with our Supporting employees with long term health conditions pages to help you understand how a workplace can assist in helping an employee return to and remain at work.

-There are 2 different types of Diabetes – type 1 and type 2, depending on which type your employee has been diagnosed with will depend on their treatment
+There are 2 different types of diabetes – type 1 and type 2.
+Your employee's treatment will depend on which type they have been diagnosed with.

-Prognosis (outlook) and physical and mental impact on the individual can vary, even with those with similar diagnoses.
-Treatment side effects can also be variable and debilitating on a day to day basis, and sometimes longer term.
+The prognosis (outlook) and physical and mental impact on the individual can vary, even with those with similar diagnoses.
+Treatment side effects can also be variable and debilitating on a day-to-day basis and sometimes longer term.

 However, having good control of the condition helps reduce the likelihood of this.